Jordanirabor/realtime-database/README.md

 ## Built With
 MongoDB - MongoDB is a cross-platform document-oriented database program.
-Pusher - Pusher empowers developers with APIs to create collaboration & communication features in their web and mobile apps.
+Pusher - Pusher empowers developers with APIs to create collaboration & communication features in their web and mobile applications.